OkaNim/unit-converter/README.md

 In the registration, a writing order of names from left is important, becasue the component units in the generated notations are ordered accoding to the order.<br>
 The writing order of component units is not always fixed in scientific documents, especially in the denominator part, such as 'W/cm K' and 'W/K cm'.<br>
 Therefore, if there is such a part, use square brackets in the registration.<br>
-All orders of component units enclosed in them are considered in the program.<br>
+All orders of component units enclosed in them are generated in the program.<br>
 However, if unnecessary, it is better not to use them because of less time to execute the program.<br>
 In the two CCUs above, square brackets are used for the denominator part.<br>
 <br>